 Creating Community with Clay

 At Northwest Pottery Collective, we endeavor to make the ceramic arts accessible and enjoyable for students of all ages and abilities.
 We hope to support artists at all stages of their ceramic journeys, whether they have worked with clay for years or are just starting out.
-Our goal is to share our knowledge and love for the ceramic arts in a fun, welcoming, and community-centered way.
+Our goal is to share our knowledge and love for the ceramic arts in a fun, welcoming, and community-oriented way.
 We hope that you will let us be a part of your journey!

 Our Mission